smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `Allow AVs` - allow Pokémon to have their stats boosted by Awakening Values in Let's Go formats

-`Allow Tradeback` - Allow Pokémon in Gen 1 to have moves from their Gen 2 learnsets
+`Allow Tradeback` - allow Pokémon in Gen 1 to have moves from their Gen 2 learnsets

+`STABmons Move Legality` - allow Pokémon to have almost any move that matches their typing

 In-battle rules